 “There’s nothing about any bloody gas leak either!”

-“No, there was some kind of … force field.
+“No, there was some kind … some kind of force field.
 Nothing worked.”

 I turned the TV on again.
 There was a distant shot of a row of gas and police vehicles.
 Then talk of the park being closed tomorrow for filming.
 Something to do with Stephen Spielberg.

-The doorbell rang.
+Just then, the doorbell rang.
 We stood stock still.
-“Should we answer it?” we both whispered in unison…
+“Should we answer it?” we both whispered in unison.

 Featured in the book, To Cut a Short Story Short: 111 Little Stories

 - Please consider making a small donation to help towards the running costs of this site.
 It would be greatly appreciated.

 - Don’t forget to check out some other stories on this blog.
 There are over 450!

 - To purchase the stories on To Cut a Short Story Short up to December 2021 in paperback, Kindle, eBook, and audio-book form, and for news on new titles, please see Shop.